Vyral/roberto-paredes/_posts/2020-04-13-the-top-home-selling-mistakes.md

 Why not reach out to other agents who have a property listed on the market?
 They’ve likely interacted with buyers who were serious— just not about their particular listing, for whatever reason.
 Some of those buyers could be redirected to your listing, which may suit them better.
 Don’t forget to reach out to renters; we have a database of renters to which we send messages like, “We’ve noticed you’re paying $2,000 in rent.
 We have a similar house coming onto the market that would allow you to pay only $1,800 for a mortgage.
 Are you interested?”

 **3\.
 Not staging your home to sell.** I’ve walked into a seller’s home for a showing, and it almost looked as if they didn’t really want to sell the property: The smell was funny, clothes were strewn everywhere, and, in one case, people were still lounging in their beds, urging prospective buyers to look around freely.
 Stage your home so that it’s welcoming.
-It should be well-lit, clean, and smelling great.
+It should be well-lit, clean, and smell great.
 I’ve seen people pass on homes because they don’t like the smell of it or the paint color choices.&nbsp;

 **4\.
 Not effectively negotiating.** The very first step of negotiating is gathering as much information on the incoming offer as possible.
 What’s the buyer’s timeline?
 What’s their pain?
-Knowing where the buyer is coming from and taking their values into account will help you strike a deal that will close and net your client the most money.
+Knowing where the buyer is coming from and taking their values into account will help you strike a deal that will close and net the most money.

 If you have questions about this or any other real estate-related topic, reach out by phone or email.
 I’d love to hear from you.&nbsp;&nbsp;